Brooke0223/CS_Dashboard/README.md

 - `average_daily_MME`
 - `total_above_90MME`

-Both fact tables were dimensionalized by `Drugs`, `Locations`, `Populations`, `Age-Brackets`, and `Years`.
+Both fact tables were dimensionalized by `Drugs`, `Locations`, `Populations`, `Age Brackets`, and `Years`.

 ## ETL Process
+The ETL process consisted of the following steps:

+Python was utilized in the creation of Data Definition Language (DDL) scripts to wrangle the data, preparing it for storage in a MySQL database.

+MySQL "views" were generated to match the predefined star schema creating a logical structure that aligns with analytical requirements.

+Views from the MySQL database were exported as SQL files that encapsulated the organized data and schema structure.

+Using the SQL files, the data was then re-imported back into the MySQL environment, establishing the actual analytical database, and incorporating the structured views and data.

 ## Power BI Dashboard

-Documentation
-- Created comprehensive documentation outlining transformations, assumptions, and methods for transparency.

-Quality Control
-- Implemented quality control processes to validate adherence to best practices.

 ## Contribution Guidelines